|Main Health Indicators||Occupied Palestinian Territory||cf. Israel||cf. Australia|

 - Health service provision in the Occupied Palestinian Territories is divided between two public providers (Ministry of Health & Ministry of Interior), multiple private providers (hospitals, clinics), and numerous non-government providers (including the United Nations).

-- Across the Occupied Palestinian Territories, 11% of children under five years suffered chronic malnutrition (‘stunting’), and 3.7% were underweight (2012 figures).
+- Across the Occupied Palestinian Territories, 7.4% of children under five years suffered chronic malnutrition (‘stunting’), 1.4% were underweight, and 8.2% are overweight due to malnutrition (2015 figures).

 “The paramedics got out of the ambulances carrying the stretchers from the back of my ambulance… When [they] reached the place of casualties, an Israeli warplane attacked them with another missile. … I then heard a third missile while I was driving fast till I reached the hospital. … The dead paramedic, Ra’fat Abdul Aal, the child and other dead people remained in the place and our paramedics did not manage to evacuate them…”